dmpstats/Behavioural_Classification_for_Vultures/README.md

 -   Speed below the travelling threshold and timestamp outside of roosting hours: `Resting`
 -   Speed above the travelling threshold: `Travelling`

+Roosting hours are determined either by sunrise-sunset data generated previously by the **Add Local and Solar Time** MoveApp (if `Use Provided Sunrise Hours = TRUE`) or using the `Start/End of Roosting Hours` settings.

 No `Feeding` behaviour is classified within this first stage.

 If altidude information is available, reclassification is performed.
 This requires a column named `altitude` - if not present, please use the [`Standardise Formats and Calculate Basic Statistics`](https://github.com/callumjclarke/Standardise_Formats_and_Calculate_Basic_Statistics.git) MoveApp to rename or create this column.
 Altitude reclassification is performed as follows: